jesvedberg/Ancestry_HMM-S/README.md

 Further references:

 * Corbett-Detig, R., and Nielsen, R. (2017).
 A Hidden Markov Model Approach for Simultaneously Estimating Local Ancestry and Admixture Time Using Next Generation Sequence Data in Samples of Arbitrary Ploidy.
 PLoS Genet 13.
 * Medina, P., Thornlow, B., Nielsen, R., and Corbett-Detig, R. (2018).
-Estimating the timing of multiple admixture pulses during local ancestry inference.
-BioRxiv 314617.
+Estimating the Timing of Multiple Admixture Pulses During Local Ancestry Inference.
+Genetics 210, 1089–1107.
 * Schumer, M., Powell, D.L., and Corbett‐Detig, R. (2020).
 Versatile simulations of admixture and accurate local ancestry inference with mixnmatch and ancestryinfer.
 Molecular Ecology Resources n/a.